 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about energy and power (GCSE and Key Stage 3)

-This demonstration is an excellent way to begin thinking about energy transfers and stores.
-In some ways the demonstration appears to contradict the concept of energy conservation, with the tennis ball appearing to have ‘gained energy’.
-Of course this is not the case but careful questioning will unpick these ideas.
+The video below is a great introduction to energy stores and transfers.
 Energy stores include kinetic, thermal, chemical, gravitational potential, elastic potential, electrostatic, magnetic and nuclear.
 Energy can be transferred (i.e when work is done) between stores in four main ways: mechanically, electrically, by heating and by radiation.

 How should we teach energy?